khgiddon/khgiddon.github.io/_posts/2021-03-06-an-outsiders-perspective-minecraft-speedrunning.md

 title: Luck and skill in Minecraft speedrunning
 ---

+BREAK INTO PART 1: INTRODUCTION AND PART 2 for CALCS SO CAN BE DONE SEPARATELY?

 I recently started reading up on the Minecraft speedrunning community.
 For anyone unfamiliar with "Minecraft" or "speedrunning": Minecraft is a video game based on exploration, world-building, and construction; and speedrunning is an attempt to complete a video game or part of a video game as quickly as possible.
 Speedrunning has grown into a popular subculture across many games: some of the most popular speedruns have [upward of 10 million views on YouTube](https://www.youtube.com/watch?v=CFkv6DtKf3w), and players frequently livestream speedrun attempts to substantial audiences on Twitch and other platforms.
 The website [speedrun.com](www.speedrun.com) serves as an archivist and provides leaderboards for many communities.
 As of March 2021, the site indicates that  Minecraft is the most popular game for speedrunning, with over 1,400 registered and active speedrunners.